Interfaces-UFSCAR/ITED-Br/README.md

 ## Structure

-The following tables detail the structure of each type of object that can be found contained in this dataset:
+The following tables detail some of the most important properties in the structure of each type of object (hydrated) that can be found contained in this dataset:

 ### Tweets